schoinh/animal-api/README.md

 ## Description

 This API supports full CRUD functionality for an animal shelter database.
 The database contains a list of all animals at the shelter, with attributes such as species, gender, name, and spayed/neutered status.
-(For full schema, please refer to the Swagger documentation.
+(For full schema and a sample request body for POST, please refer to the Swagger documentation.
 Setup instructions for it are below.)

 In addition to basic CRUD methods, the API allows:
 * Optional query parameters for species and/or gender